This chapter introduces the method for integrating the Air Quality v1.1 air quality monitoring device into Home Assistant.

-Open ESPHome Builder, click the NEW DEVICE on the bottom right to create a new device configuration.
+Open ESPHome Builder, click NEW DEVICE in the bottom right corner to create a new device.

-Select the device model, first cancel the Use recommended settings, then click ESP32 and select the M5Stack StampS3
+Select the device type.
+First, uncheck Use recommended settings, then click ESP32-S3.

-Copy the Encryption Key for later use, then click SKIP
+Copy the API Key for backup and click SKIP to skip.

-Click EDIT on the device configuration card that generated
+Click EDIT under the generated configuration file card to edit:

 packages: